andy-guttridge/tribehub_drf/README.md

 ### Code

-- How to define fully define a field within an array field from [Stack Overflow](https://stackoverflow.com/questions/41180829/arrayfield-missing-1-required-positional-argument)
+- How to fully define a field within an array field from [Stack Overflow](https://stackoverflow.com/questions/41180829/arrayfield-missing-1-required-positional-argument)
 - Technique to limit the size of image uploads to cloudinary adapted from this [Cloudinary](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django) support article